Getting to the Roots of the Problems: Exploring Regenerative Land Reform

 Could regenerative land reform – a change in policies to break up some of the largest landholdings and make land available to people who would tend it better — solve many of our most vexing social, economic, and environmental problems?
 We will be inviting dozens of organizations around the United States to come together to develop the vision and ideas for making it happen.

-An idea to solve all the problems at once
+Land Reform as an idea to “solve all the problems at once”

 What if we could address: the need for reparations for American Descendants of Slavery; the need for restoration of indigenous lands to the native peoples of North America; the need for housing, employment and food security for millions of people; the need for a better system of growing our food; the need people have to spend more time in connection with the living world; the need for civic engagement and building skills in community decision-making and local politics; and the need for less toxic and more nutritious food?
 Join us to discuss and develop the idea of reclaiming land from corporations and helping people learn to care for that land in regenerative communities.
 Learn more…

-If you are part of a group working on any of these issues or are otherwise aligned with finding solutions to these problems in our country, please join one of our upcoming conversations.
+If you are part of a group working on any of these issues or are otherwise aligned with finding solutions to these problems in our country, please contact us to co-create generative conversations.
 With a broad diversity of perspectives and a wealth of ideas, we can create a bold new vision together.

-We intend to have some opening conversations about this soon.
-Please contact us if you want to join.
+We intend to have some opening conversations about these ideas.
+Please contact us if you want to help us make these happen.

 There has never been a better time for developing bold new visions for a better world.